Sale secure play-off spot with win away at Bristol

-Premiership: Bristol 20-36 Sale Sharks: Sale into play-offs
+Premiership: Bristol Bears 20-36 Sale - Sharks secure play-off place

 Last updated on .From the section Rugby Union